evgfilim1/userbot/README.md

   - `github:<username>/<repo>#<issue-or-pr>` — ... to the specified issue or pull request
 - `:uwu:` — Sends a `🥺👉👈` emoji
   - `:uwu<number>:` — Sends a `👉👈` emoji with the specified number of finger pairs
+- `google://<query>/` — Sends a link to a Google search for the specified query

 ## Installation and running